PhilGrunewald/digest/README.md

 The site is available at [Digest](https://energy-use.org/digest/)

+### Option 2:

+- Clone this repository
+- Stay on branch site
+- Edit files in `source/`
 - Run `python post-update`
+- Add, commit, push origin

+The site is available on [github.io](https://philgrunewald.github.io/digest/People/)

-- Servable files end up in `public_html` (this gets rewritten each time, so don't edit files there!)
+- Servable files end up in repo root folder (this gets rewritten each time, so don't edit files there!)
 - Files other than `.md` get copied as are (e.g. html,js,php,css,png,svg,jpg,pdf)
-- Done

 Conventions
 -----------